 Once the weight of paper has been selected, it's time to consider the finish.
 This adds another layer of sensory engagement and can greatly influence your target audience as they hold the finished products in their hands.
 Just like GSM, your choice of paper finish will determine the overall look and feel of your printed piece.

 Paper finish options include:

-- Uncoated paper: No glare and highly ink-absorbent, reducing the risk of smudging.
+- Uncoated paper: No glare and absorbs wet ink, which reduces the risk of smudging when written on.
 Perfect for text-heavy forms like manuals, letterheads, tickets and memo paper.

-- Matte paper: Often used for reports, flyers, business cards and magazines due to its high quality feel that is subtler than gloss.
+- Silk-coat paper: Often used for reports, flyers, business cards and magazines due to its high quality feel that is subtler than gloss.
 Can be referred to as Matte, Dull or Satin.